Introduction

 • Sample Size: Variants with sample size >3SD from the median are removed (if per variant sample size is available in summary statistics).

-Finally, the script inserts a BETA coefficient column it is not present already, calculating as log(OR), or using signed Z-scores, sample size and allele frequency estimates (ref).
+Finally, the script inserts a BETA coefficient column if it is not present already, calculating as log(OR), or using signed Z-scores, sample size and allele frequency estimates (ref).
 The standard error (SE) is also inserted if it is not present, subsequently removing variants with a SE equal to zero.
 If the SE is available, there is also a check whether P values have been adjusted using genomic control – If genomic control is detected, the p-value is recomputed using Z scores (BETA/SE).

 Adjustment of GWAS effect sizes